lehtiolab/msstitch/README.md

   --logisoquant --totalproteome set1_proteins.txt
 ```

-For proper median centering of this table (as it would otherwise be impacted by
+For proper normalizing of this table (as it would otherwise be impacted by
 sample differences per channel), you may want to median-center.
 In the case of
 small and possibly noisy PTM tables, it can be advisable to use another table
 from a global search (or e.g. the full peptide or protein table from the PTM search)